-Section 10.854(1)(e)2., Rules of the Auditor General, requires that we report the results of our determination as to whether or not Avant Garde Academy, Inc. DBA Avant Garde Academy of Osceola has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
-In connection with our audit, we determined that the Avant Garde Academy, Inc. DBA Avant Garde Academy of Osceola did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
+In connection with our audit, we determined that the school did meet one of the conditions described in Section 218.503(1), Florida Statutes, as shown in Finding No. 2018-04.

-Pursuant to Section 10.854(1)(e)6. a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for Avant Garde Academy, Inc. DBA Avant Garde Academy of Osceola.
-It is management's responsibility to monitor Avant Garde Academy, Inc. DBA Avant Garde Academy of Osceola's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+Pursuant to Section 10.854(1)(e)6. a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the School.
+It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+At June 30, 2019 the School met the definition of deteriorating financial conditions as shown in Finding No. 2018-05.